Student Life

 -

 We also suggest that you review our academic accommodations web page to get a sense of what SAS offers.
 Find out whether or not you're eligible for services and support by reviewing the documentation requirements page.
-There may be other circumstances that have occurred that warrant academic accommodation on a temporary basis; please review those circumstances to determine whether registering with SAS would be applicable. -

 I need accommodations.
 How do I get an appointment?